Overview | Bank failures | Taxpayer subsidies

 There may be no better place to learn about the structural weakness of the current banking system than from watching the 1964 Disney classic movie entitled Mary Poppins.
 Dick Van Dyke, portraying a chairman of a bank who is a "giant in the world of finance," tries to convince the kids to hand him their tuppence for the purpose of opening a bank account.
 He sings:

-If you invest
+you invest your tuppence

-sense of conquest
+you'll achieve that sense of conquest

-You see, Michael, you'll be part of
+see, Michael, you'll be part of

 The old chairman ends his lecture by stating that "where stands the bank of England, England stands, and when falls the bank of England, England falls!"
 Eventually, the kids refuse to deposit their tuppence and create a panic leading to a run on the bank, so the kids' expectations become self-fulfilling.